rogerpence/toast-notifications-for-windows/README.md

 toast.ShowToast();
 ```

-This code shows a toast in the center of the parent form:
+This code shows a toast in the center of the parent form with error color and icon and for an extra long duration:

 ```c#
 Toast toast  = new Toast(this);